Brian Scalabrine: Early life and college

-Career
+Professional career

 New Jersey Nets (2001–2005)

 Because he injured his fifth metatarsal bone during workouts in late September 2001, Scalabrine missed the first ten days of New Jersey Nets training camp.
 During the second quarter of the final 2001–02 preseason game, which took place against the Detroit Pistons on October 26, 2001, Scalabrine again injured his right foot.
 He made his NBA debut on January 31, 2002, when the Nets played against the Milwaukee Bucks.
 As a rookie, Scalabrine averaged 2.1 points, 1.8 rebounds, and 0.8 assists per game.
 He played in six playoff games his debut season and averaged 0.3 points and 0.5 rebounds.
 The Nets were the Eastern Conference Champions of the 2001–02 season and lost the 2002 NBA Finals to the Los Angeles Lakers in four games.
 In a triple-overtime victory over the Detroit Pistons in Game 5 of the 2004 Eastern Conference Semifinal series, Scalabrine scored a career high 17 points.
-He surpassed that high with 29 points on January 26, 2005 against the Golden State Warriors.
+He surpassed that high with 29 points on January 26, 2005, against the Golden State Warriors.
 On April 15, 2005, he played a career high 45 minutes.

-During his time with the Nets, Scalabrine gained the nickname "Veal", a play on words based on the dish veal scaloppini.
+During his time with the Nets, Scalabrine gained the nickname "Veal", a play on words based on the dish veal scaloppine.

 Boston Celtics (2005–2010)

 On August 2, 2005, Scalabrine signed a five-year contract with the Boston Celtics.
 A month earlier, he and the team agreed on terms that the contract be worth $15 million over the five years.

 Scalabrine started in nine of 48 games during the 2007–08 season, and played on average 10.7 minutes.
 He averaged 1.8 points and 1.6 rebounds per game.
 On April 16, 2008, in the final game of the regular season, Scalabrine tied a season-high with six rebounds and played 29 minutes.
 He did not make an appearance in the NBA playoffs.
-In the 2008 Finals, the Celtics defeated the Lakers in six games.
+In the 2008 NBA Finals, the Celtics defeated the Lakers in six games.

 Chicago Bulls (2010–2011)

 On September 21, 2010, Scalabrine agreed to a non-guaranteed contract with the Chicago Bulls.
-The Bulls visited the Boston Celtics on November 5, 2010, and in double overtime the Bulls won 110-105.
+The Bulls visited the Boston Celtics on November 5, 2010, and in double overtime the Bulls won 110–105.
 Scalabrine played only three minutes that game.
 He played 18 games with the Bulls and averaged 1.1 points and 0.4 rebounds per game.